-To properly diagnose kidney stones, a doctor at Metropolitan Urology Group will perform a physical exam and ask questions about your history with kidney stones, diet, GI problems, and other diseases and disorders.
+To properly diagnose kidney stones, your urologist will perform a physical exam and ask questions about your history with kidney stones, diet, GI problems, and other diseases and disorders.
 In addition to a physical exam and discussing your medical history, he or she may also perform a urine sample, blood test, abdominal x-ray and CT scans.

 After properly diagnosing the kidney stone, your physician will determine a treatment plan based on the size of your kidney stone what it is made of.
 Smaller stones usually pass through the urinary tract without treatment.
 Treatment options for larger stones can include:

 - Shock wave lithotripsy. a machine called a lithotripter is used to crush the kidney stone.

 - Ureteroscopy.
 A ureteroscope, which is a long, tube-like instrument, is used to find the stone with a small basket or used to break up the stone with a laser.

 - Percutaneous nephrolithotomy.
 A procedure that uses a thin viewing instrument to locate and remove the stone.

 Can You Prevent Kidney Stones?